Wake Up, Stuffs* Happening!

 Keep your wallet at arms reach from where you sleep.
 Preferably also next to your phone and next to your WUSH Bag.
 This way you can dump both into your WUSH Bag quickly if you have to bolt.

-If you are so disciplined just keep your wallet in your WUSH Bag at night so it's one less thing to worry about.
+If you are disciplined enough, keep your wallet and phone in your WUSH Bag at night so it's two less things to worry about if you need to bolt.
+That's what I do.

 Dumb Phone Backup